 - the date the action is due by,

 - a hyperlink to the notice for quick access and

 - a RAG status (Red, Amber or Green).

 All actions due within the next 7 days or overdue will be red, all actions due between 7 to 14 days will be amber and anything due 14 days + will be green.

 Again this report is dynamic so only displays roles relevant to the contract type.

 How to use RAG reporting

 The most common use of this report is by project teams to keep track of what needs doing today, this week and in the next fortnight.
 The split view between the parties also quickly flags if a particular party to the contract is struggling.
 Late decision making is the number one cause of project delays and it is common for construction projects to have lots of changes (read new decisions) due to the nature of the industry and inherent unknowns from ground conditions, design interfaces and weather conditions.
-We suggest that you monitor this closely and escalate issues quickly with the other side at progress meeting when they are AMBER to avoid delays.
+We suggest that you monitor this closely and escalate issues quickly with the other side at progress meetings when they are AMBER to avoid delays.
 If you have a significant backlog of actions, you may also wish to escalate it with your line manager after speaking with the individuals concerned.
-With the average spend rate per week on project being so high each day an actions is overdue will be expensive for the project.
+With the average spend rates per week on projects being high, each day an action is overdue will be expensive for the project.

 Framework managers and divisional team leads